taxjar/taxjar-woocommerce-plugin/readme.txt

 1. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 1.7.0 (2018-05-10) =
+* Improve performance by skipping calculations in the mini-cart
+* Drop TLC transients library in favor of native WP Transients API
+* Fix caching issues with tax calculations

 = 1.6.1 (2018-04-05) =
 * Fix error for WooCommerce stores running on PHP 5.4